 In order to promote the traditional virtues of selfless dedication and helping others, establish the trend of corporate poverty alleviation and caring for employees, as well as develop the corporate charity undertakings, the Group established the "Chaoda Love Foundation" since 9 February 2007.
-To strengthen the Group's management of philanthropy and further standardize the Group's donation behavior, the Group has implemented the "Regulations on the Chaoda Love Foundation" in accordance with the Company Law of the People's Republic of China and related laws and regulations.
+To strengthen the Group's management of philanthropy and further standardize the Group's donation behavior, the Group has implemented the "Regulations on the Chaoda Love Foundation" in accordance with the Company Law of the PRC and related laws and regulations.
 Such foundation is targeted to support groups including: